Bachelor of Accounting and Business Information Technology (Professional)

 Students who successfully complete this course will be able to:

-- demonstrate a substantial and coherent knowledge of the underlying theoretical principles and concepts within the field of accounting and management of IS/IT and the application of those principles in a range of practices
+- integrate a substantial and coherent knowledge of the underlying theoretical principles and concepts within the field of accounting and business information systems and technologies and apply those principles in a range of practices

 - apply critical thinking, reflection and judgment in the selection and application of the appropriate accounting and IS/IT related concepts, frameworks and/or methods as part of the process to identify and propose solutions to organisational problems

-- demonstrate an ability to undertake and evaluate research from a variety of sources in order to make judgments to solve a range of problems that arise in business contexts
+- evaluate research from a variety of sources to make informed judgments and solve a range of problems that arise in business contexts

 - approach and analyse problems from multiple points of view, design and/or source alternative innovative solutions based on soundly articulated business requirements, and make appropriate choices and recommendations